Why Manage Multiple Twitter/X Accounts?

 - Accounts don’t coordinate to manipulate trends or conversations

-- Accounts don’t mass-follow/unfollow as a group
+- Accounts don’t mass-follow or mass-unfollow as a coordinated group

 What Gets You Banned